What you need to know about the coronavirus

 You can get tested for the coronavirus at various doctors, test centres, hospitals and pharmacies.
 As the cantons are responsible for ensuring access to tests, you can find information on the various testing facilities on the cantonal websites.
 An overview is available on the FOPH website under «Coronavirus: Tests».

 It has transpired that some service providers have wrongfully been charging additional contributions towards expenses in cases where the federal government covers the cost of a corona test.
-This is not allowed; you are not required to pay any additional costs.
+This is not allowed; you should not be required to pay any additional costs.

 If you catch the coronavirus, CSS will pay for your treatment as usual through your basic and supplementary insurance.
 The co-payment, retention fee and applicable terms and conditions of insurance will be taken into account.